 Public sector employment (PSE) estimates are based on a complete census of local government and Civil Service and cover all public bodies with 20 or more employees.
 The usual sampling and estimation techniques employed by Office for National Statistics (ONS) business surveys are therefore not applicable (for instance, it is not applicable for sampling errors or confidence intervals to be produced).

 The published estimates are seen as being the most accurate representation of PSE within the UK.

 Our targets for response to the Local Authorities and Public Bodies Quarterly Public Sector Employment Survey (QPSES) before the results are compiled are 90% (number of respondents) and 90% (of total employment).
 In addition, each survey has a list of critical respondents (usually those with the largest employment) for which special efforts are made to achieve 100% response and clearance of test failures.
-For the Civil Service QPSES the targets for response before the results are complied are 100% (number of respondents) and 100% (of total employment).
+For the Civil Service QPSES, the targets for response before the results are compiled are 100% (number of respondents) and 100% (of total employment).

 Data for non-responders are imputed based on previous returns and known annual changes in seasonality.
-It is extremely rare for a local authority, public body or Civil Service department to non-respond for 2 consecutive quarters.
+It is extremely rare for a local authority, public body or Civil Service department to non-respond for two consecutive quarters.
 The data collection is statutory for local authorities and public bodies (Statistics of Trade Act 1947) and positive action is taken to address non-response issues as and when they occur.

 Non-sampling error, or bias, is the variation that occurs by chance from the true values for the population and is not due to sampling.
 This type of error averages close to zero over a large number of repeats of the survey.